pyamsoft/pstate-frequency/README.md

 While building, there are a couple of options that one may configure or
 change:
 + The directory to install to (defaults to /usr/local)
++ Install a set of default power plans (defaults to Yes)
 + Install bash completion (defaults to Yes)
 + Install zsh completion (defaults to No)
 + Install systemd related unit files (defaults to Yes)